Tunisian artists cry for help against religious extremists

 Artists say they want tougher punishment for those who impede artistic freedom.
 The Union of Tunisian authors has demanded that the country's new constitution, due by the end of 2012, include freedom of creativity among basic rights.

-Poet Sgair Awled Ahmed said he was beaten by a group of bearded men last month because he wrote a poem criticising Islamists.
+Poet Sgair Awled Ahmed said he was beaten by a group of bearded men last month because he wrote a poem criticizing Islamists.

 "These people do not know the language of the pen or debate, but they know only the language of force, punching and beating," Ahmed said.

-Note: (This story was corrected to fix spelling of sculptor in paragraph 33)